-A reminder that DOMs are available by mail at \$7.50 each.
-Send your order to: MINI'APP'LES DOM's Box 241 Inver Grove Heights Mn., 55075
+A reminder that DOMs are available by mail at \$7.50 Send your order each. to:

+MINI'APP'LES DOM's Box 241 Inver Grove Heights Mn., 55075

 Usually the latest three DOM's are available at club meetings.
 Because of the volume of disks distributed, they are not tested.
 Club members are asked to make every effort to get the DOM running.
 For example, occasionally the DOS on the disk will be bad, but it will catalog OK and one can run the programs.
-Master Create on your System master disk will fix-up the DOS.
-Of course, if you have a disk with bad programs, we will cheerfully replace it!
+Create on your master disk will Master System sk will fix-up Of course, if the DOS. you have a disk with bad programs, we cheerfully replace it!